Geometric Complexity Theory IV: nonstandard quantum group for the Kronecker problem: Reduction system for

-By this reduction rule, there is a method of expanding any monomial $z_A z_B z_C $ as
+By this reduction rule, there is a method of expanding any monomial $\zz{a}{a'} \zz{b}{b'} \zz{c}{c'}$ as

-wherein $A_i \succeq B_i \succeq C_i $.
-Thus every non-standard monomial may be expanded into a linear combination of standard monomials.
+wherein $(a_i, a_i') \succeq (b_i,b_i') \succeq (c_i,c_i')$.
+Thus every nondescending monomial may be expanded into a linear combination of descending monomials.
 Unfortunately, this reduction system does not obey the {\em diamond lemma}.
-In other words, there exist monomials $z_{A} z_{B} z_{C}$ wherein teo different simplifications using the above reduction rules yield two different expansions into standard monomials.
+In other words, there exist monomials $\zz{a}{a'} \zz{b}{b'} \zz{c}{c'} $ wherein two different simplifications using the above reduction rules yield two different expansions into descending monomials.